HonglinChu/SiamTrackers/NanoTrack/README.md

 | IROS2021 SiamAPN++  |   AlexNet    |  187MB   |    0.268    |    0.234    |     0.635      |      0.73      |     0.594     |      0.791      |
 - We provide [Android demo](https://github.com/HonglinChu/NanoTrack/tree/master/ncnn_android_nanotrack) and [MacOS demo](https://github.com/HonglinChu/NanoTrack/tree/master/ncnn_macos_nanotrack) based on ncnn inference framework.

 - We also provide [PyTorch code](https://github.com/HonglinChu/SiamTrackers/tree/master/NanoTrack).
 It is friendly for training with much lower GPU memory cost than other models.
-NanoTrack only uses GOT-10k dataset to train, which only takes two hours on GPU3090.
+NanoTrackV1 only uses GOT-10k dataset to train, which only takes two hours on GPU3090.

 # PyTorch